 If the student received aid from the Institution and/or the State of Washington, then a portion of the refund may be returned to the funding source from which it was received.

-Please contact us or check back soon for more information.
+Please contact us or check back in January for more information.

 Frequently Asked Questions

 Tips for Filling Out the FAFSA

 A: The FAFSA is made available to students each year on December 31.
 Evergreen's filing priority deadline is March 1.

 Q: I am not living with my parents and they do not support me.
 Am I independent?

 A: If you have answered no to all of the questions relating to dependency on the FAFSA, you will be considered dependent.
 If you have a special circumstance, contact our office for more information.

 Q: What if I didn't file my taxes?

 A: If you are not required to file taxes, you may indicate "not going to file" on your FAFSA.
 If you are selected for verification, there is a box on the verification worksheet you can check that says you are not going to file.
 If you are required to file, please do so and update your information with the Financial Aid Office as soon as possible.